 Mix eggs, buttermilk and 1 1/2 tablespoons olive oil in another bowl and stir well with a whisk.
 Add the cooked quinoa to the flour mixture and stir vigorously with a wooden spoon, being careful not to over stir.
 Allow the batter to sit at room temperature for 20 minutes.

-Meanwhile, rinse carrots, parsnips and parsley roots.
-Trim, peel and cut into 1 cm (approximately 1/2-inch) cubes.
+Meanwhile, rinse carrots, parsnips, and parsley roots.
+Trim, peel, and cut int 1/2-inch cubes.

 Peel shallots and chop finely.
 Clean mushrooms with a brush, remove stem ends and cut into quarters.

 Add carrots, parsnips and parsley roots to a pot of boiling salted water and cook for 4 minutes.

 Heat 1 tablespoon olive oil in a small pot and cook the shallots until translucent.

 Add the mushrooms and sauté for 1 minute.
 Sprinkle with curry powder.